 I’ve been living in Romagna for over 16 years, and despite all this time I have to admit that this land is still able to surprise me.
 Each day it amazes me with a new trick, and like a magician pulling a rabbit from the cylinder, Romagna pulls out a place I don’t know, a gourmet product I was unaware of or a landscape I had never seen.

-Recently, I accepted the offer of a friend of mine and went on a visit of the Riminese hinterland, that I had already visited years ago but in a less accurate way.
-He told me about an 80km-road, that by car would lead to the valley of River Conca, and he assured me that the view would impress me.
-On the phone he also told me that the tour would pass by some of the best-preserved fortified villages in the entire region.
+Recently, I accepted the offer of a friend of mine and went on a visit to the Riminese hinterland, that I had already visited years ago but in a less accurate way.
+He told me about an 80km-road, that would lead to the valley of River Conca, and he assured me that the view would impress me.
+On the phone, he also told me that the tour would pass by some of the best-preserved fortified villages in the entire region.
 Considering the premises, and that I hardly knew the area, the following day I reached my friend.

 Here is the border that separates and distinguishes Emilia Romagna from the Marche, a border whose history will fascinate and amaze all history lovers with a passion for Middle Age, like me.